 Just before Easter Abbie had her eye on a ‘grow your own sunflower kit’ from Asda for £25.
 It was one of those things we had to say ‘we’ll see’ about because that was awfully pricey.
 We ended up picking up some sunflower seeds, a plant pot, and compost from our local Wilkos for just £1.50 in the clearance section.
 Doing this gave us the ample opportunity to teach the girls about the life cycle of the plant and what they need to grow.
 The sunflowers are starting to sprout now which they’re very excited about.
 Now to just stop them fighting over who’s turn it is to water them!

 11. Eating chocolate, watching films, Easter activity book PJ days!

 Basically just chilling out at home.
 All in fresh jammies, scoffing all the Easter chocies and enjoying the 30 Day FREE Trial on the Disney Life app (£4.99pm thereafter to unlimited access to the Walt Disney’s entire collection!)
 Filing through the Easter colouring, sticker + activity books from the Easter bunny.

 And that’s it!
 I actually feel like we packed a lot in this half-term despite we didn’t really go anywhere significant.
 But the girls never complained one bit.
-In fact Abbie isn’t really keen on going back to school in the morning because she’s been enjoying going to the park and family time so much.
-I hope you all had a lovely Easter holidays whether your littles were off 1 week or 2, if you did lots or a little.
+In fact, Abbie isn’t really keen on going back to school in the morning because she’s been enjoying going to the park and family time so much.
+I hope you all had a lovely Easter holiday whether your littles were off 1 week or 2 if you did lots or a little.
 All that matters really is that you spent time together…